Val Wilson Research Group

 Finally, the process of making the anteroposterior axis involves generating very similar cell types (spinal cord, muscle, skeleton) over a long period.
 However these cell types, although similar, are not exactly the same at the beginning and end of axis elongation.
 Neck vertebrae are not exactly the same as rib vertebrae, or lower back and tail bone.
 This means that although these progenitors are something like a stem cell population (which can generate the same cell type over and over again), they are not exactly the same.
 They mature during development, and their eventual loss at the end of elongation may be key to determining how long the backbone is- will there be a short or long tail?
 The mechanisms that regulate this sequence are only just beginning to be elucidated.
 We are using a number of culture techniques to try and answer how these progenitors measure time.

-James Ashmore (Postdoc)
+James Ashmore (Postdoctoral Research Fellow)

 Anahi Binagui Casas (Postdoc)

-Daniel Lopez Ramajo (PhD Student)
+Daniel Lopez Ramajo (Visiting PhD Student)

-Alessandra Livigni (Postdoc)
+Alessandra Livigni (Postdoctoral Research Fellow)

 Emma Shaw (PhD Student)